marcelpetrick/DevNotes/BeenThereSeenThat/20230713_KaggleMunich/README.md

 ## Introduction
 * Constructor and Acronis have the same owner
-* 'knowledge is the solution against all evil'; educationalinstitution
+* 'knowledge is the solution against all evil'; educational institution
 *  constructor start-garden -already starting to learn in kindergarden - check this out
 * earlier: Schaffhausen institut for technology
 * for their courses they do 2-stage-interviews and work also with capstone projects from real companies - less dropouts